 Does more than 1 Facebook page exist for your hotel?
-This may not have seemed like that big of a deal in the past, but now that more and more guests are starting to leave reviews on the channel and are searching for information about hotels on Facebook in general, it’s a important to have only one page associated with your hotel.
-There are 2 different ways to merge multiple Facebook pages.
-First, if you have access to the pages that exist, you can merge them.
-Second, if you do not have access you can either enter a request to claim the page or report the page as a duplicate (and hopefully Facebook will delete it).
+This may not have seemed like that big of a deal in the past.
+Still, now that more and more guests are starting to leave reviews on the channel and are searching for information about hotels on Facebook in general, it’s crucial to have only one page associated with your hotel.
+There are two different ways to merge multiple Facebook pages.
+First, if you have access to the pages that exist, you can combine them.
+Second, if you do not have access, you can either enter a request to claim the page or report the page as a duplicate (and hopefully Facebook will delete it).

 When you have access to all Facebook pages